All Episodes

 In 2009-2013, it reached the highest level recorded in the data set ever.

-Once again, news that is not good, news that is not flattering, news that is not portentous in a good way.
+Once again, news that is not good, news that is not flattering, news that is not portentious in a good way occurring during the Obama administration.

 There's also a story in the stack here today.

-You can almost call it a companion story, and it is about millennials ditching their TV sets at a record rate.
+You could almost call it a companion story, and it is about millennials ditching their TV sets at a record rate.

 It's in the New York Post.